Day 1. Chiclayo-Chaparri. White-winged Guan and Tumbes Tyrant.

 Day 7.
 Afluentes and Abra Patricia.
 Royal Sunangel and White-capped Tanager.

 In the morning we shall bird the trails near the lodge looking for Wattled Guan and White-faced Nunbird, before getting in place for the feeding of a Chestnut Antpitta.
 We continue to watch the feeders for Emerald-bellied Puffleg and Sword-billed Hummingbird.
 Near the lodge entrance, we shall look for Lulu's Tody-Tyrant.
 Later we descend to the Afluentes area which is good for flocks with Equatorial Graytail, Gray-mantled Wren, Ecuadorian Tyrannulet, Ash-browed Spinetail, the endemic Speckle-chested Piculet, Versicolored Barbet and a wide variety of tanagers including the scarce Vermilion Tanager are other possibilities.
 There is also a feeding station for Ecuadorian Piedtail, White-tailed Sicklebill, and Napo Sabrewing.
 In the afternoon, we shall bird feeders at Fundo Alto Nieva for Royal Sunangel, Greenish Puffleg, and Rufous-vented Whitetip.
 On the trail, we look Bar-winged Wood-Wren and Cinnamon-breasted Tody-Tyrant, while noisy flocks of White-capped Tanagers may be sighted overhead.
 Finally, there is also a feeding station here for Ochre-fronted Antpitta.
 If necessary we'll make a second attempt for the Owlet at Fundo Alto Nieva.
 Night at Abra Patricia Owlet Lodge.

 Day 8.
 Abra Patricia-Rioja-Waqanki.
 Mishana Tyrannulet-Point-tailed Palmcreeper.

 Day 9.
 Waqanki-Tarapoto.
 Rufous-crested Cockette and Oilbird.

 The hummingbird-feeders at Waqanki are fantastic.
 It is often possible to get over 15 species of hummingbirds in only a couple of hours.
 The star species is Rufous-crested Coquette and Black-throated Hermit.
-We may also explore the ridge trail for Scarlet-breasted and Fiery-throated Fruiteaters, Ash-throated Antwren, Chestnut-throated Spinetail and many other.
+We may also explore the ridge trail for Scarlet-breasted and Fiery-throated Fruiteaters, Ash-throated Antwren, Chestnut-throated Spinetail, and many others.
 In the afternoon we'll drive to Tarapoto via a gorge where Oilbird can be seen without entering a cave.

 Day 10.
 Tarapoto and Ackonabikh

 Morning at tunnel area for Dotted Tanager, Purplish Euphonia, Cock-of-the-Rock and Blackish Pewee and hummingbird feeders at ACONABIKH with Kopecke's Hermit and Gould's Jewelfront and many more.
-There is also a lek of Golden-heded Manakin.
+There is also a lek of Golden-headed Manakin.